GuismoW/awesome-unity-virtual-production/README.md

 Awesome Tools for Unity Virtual Production

-Prepare your Studio Workstation with this amazing collection of tools for your own Unity 3D Virtual Production software solution.
+Prepare your Project and Studio Workstation with this amazing collection of tools for your own Unity 3D Virtual Production software solution.

 ## Unty 3D Video Plugins ##